 Anyway, I thought deep down and tried to figure out what the cheesiest thing I’ve ever done for love was.
-Finally it came to me: Back in college, my then boyfriend was supposed to go to a cruise for spring break.
+Finally, it came to me: Back in college, my then-boyfriend was supposed to go on a cruise for spring break.
 Unfortunately, he had to work and was unable to go.
-Seeing that he was pretty upset, I snuck into his room while he was in class, and decorated his apartment like a cruise ship, bringing the cruise to him.
+Seeing that he was pretty upset, I snuck into his room while he was in class and decorated his apartment like a cruise ship, bringing the cruise to him.
 (Sorry Ryan, I seem to have lost my cheesiness as I’ve gotten older... but I won you a free cheesesteak, so is it really a loss?)
-I entered into the contest (on Instagram, Twitter, and on their website...
-I’m relentless), and crossed my fingers.
+I entered the contest (on Instagram, Twitter, and on their website...
+I’m relentless) and crossed my fingers.

 At noon on March 5, 2016, Ryan and I headed down to Geno’s for our date.
-Upon our arrival we texted our contact for the day (hi Yinka!) and were greeted outside.
-I was very curious as to where this VIP booth would be- for those who don’t know, Geno’s seating is entirely outside, with tables lining the sidewalk.
+Upon our arrival, we texted our contact for the day (hi Yinka!) and were greeted outside.
+I was inquisitive about where this VIP booth would be for those who don’t know; Geno’s seating is entirely outside, with tables lining the sidewalk.
 Were they going to rope off one of the tables?
 We dressed warmly just in case.

-After we got the grand tour, we were led to our VIP booth.
-This is where all the celebrities eat when they come in town.
-It’s inside, it’s cozy, it’s unexpected.
-We were surrounded by photos of great Philly sports stars (and non-Philly sports stars), comedians, actors... but I was most impressed by Justin Timberlake circa 2000 (probably taken right around his denim suit fiasco).
+After we got the grand tour, they led us to our VIP booth.
+This is where all the celebrities eat when they come to town.
+It’s inside; it’s cozy, it’s unexpected.
+We were surrounded by photos of great Philly sports stars (and non-Philly sports stars), comedians, actors...
+Still, I was most impressed by Justin Timberlake circa 2000 (probably taken a right around his denim suit fiasco).

 Geno came over to us, introduced himself, and we took a photo in front of the VIP wall.
-We were asked asked how we like our steaks, and once we both indicated we like them “whiz wit”, the order was placed (along with some cheese fries).
+We were asked how we like our steaks, and once we both indicated we like them “whiz wit,” the order was placed (along with some cheese fries).

-Our meals were brought over, and Geno offered us his favorite champagne, imported from France.
-Afterwards, we were left along for about 10 minutes, so we could finish eating, and enjoy our romantic date together.
+They brought over our meals, and Geno offered us his favorite champagne, imported from France.
+Afterward, we have left alone for about 10 minutes to finish eating and enjoy our romantic date together.

 I opted to use Geno’s hot sauce on my cheesesteak- but BEWARE- it is SUPER spicy.
-It was *almost* too spicy for me (Geno even said he himself won’t eat it because it’s too spicy).
-The cheesesteak was delicious, the whiz dripped down our fingers, the onions added that extra crunch, and the meat was cooked perfectly (did you know Geno’s imports their meat from Australia?)
+It was *almost* too spicy for me (Geno even said he himself wouldn’t eat it because it’s too spicy).
+Nevertheless, the cheesesteak was delicious, the whiz dripped down our fingers, the onions added that extra crunch, and the meat was cooked perfectly (did you know Geno’s imports their meat from Australia?)

-After successfully stuffing our faces, Geno came back and told us that he would be taking us to his favorite chocolate dessert cafe- Rim Cafe, right around the corner in the Italian Market.
+After successfully stuffing our faces, Geno returned and told us that he would be taking us to his favorite chocolate dessert cafe- Rim Cafe, right around the corner in the Italian Market.

-The Philly Taco, South Street Sushi, The Lorenzo's and Jim's Challenge - Are you searching for the ultimate Philadelphia frank'enfood, look no further, its The Philly Taco.
+The Philly Taco, South Street Sushi, The Lorenzo's, and Jim's Challenge - Are you searching for the ultimate Philadelphia frankenfood?
+Look no further; it's The Philly Taco.
 A combination of a Philly cheesesteak and a slice of pizza.
 The combo gets its origins on South Street, where foodies of all kinds head over to both Jim's Steaks and Lorenzo's Pizza for their steaks and pizza.
-Just wrap your Jim's steak in your in your Lorenzo slice, and you just made The Philly Taco or South Street Sushi.
+So wrap your Jim's steak in your Lorenzo slice, and you just made The Philly Taco or South Street Sushi.